sai-1752/-Bharat-Herald-Data-Driven-Business-Digital-Transformation-Dashboard/README.md

 ### Modeling Approach

 - All transformations performed in Power BI Power Query and Python Pandas scripts
-- Relationships established in Power BI Model View for interactive visuals
+- Relationships established in the Power BI Model View for interactive visuals
 - Measures calculated with robust DAX expressions for KPIs and derived metrics (e.g., Net Circulation, Opportunity Score)

 ### Benefits